int19h/Bannerlord.CSharp.Scripting/README.md

 1000000000
 ```

 Developer console does its own argument parsing, so `csx.eval` has to do some guesswork to reconstitute the original expression.
-The console replaces any sequence of spaces with a single space, and strips out double quotes (`"`) entirely.
+The console replaces any sequence of spaces with a single space, strips out double quotes (`"`) entirely, and treats semicolons (`;`) as console command separators.

 To allow for string literals, `csx.eval` substitutes all single quotes with double quotes.
 Thus, you can write things like:
 ```